Find Cheap Health Insurance Quotes in Your Area

 Are You Legally Required to Provide Health Insurance for Employees?

 If you have more than 50 full-time and part-time employees, you are legally required to provide group health insurance to your employees.
-If you fall into that bucket, you'll need to make sure you offer coverage to at least 95% of your full-time employees.
+If you fall into that bucket, you'll need to make sure you offer coverage to at least 95% of your full-time employees and their dependents.
 Full-time employees are those who work more than 30 hours per week.

 If you have less than 50 employees, you aren't obligated to provide such benefits, but we'd highly encourage you to at least consider it.
 A strong benefits package can go a long way in terms of attracting and retaining talent, and the government also provides various incentives to help make this easier.
 If interested, we recommend SHOP, which we go into more detail on below.